Interplay between boundary conditions and Wilson's mass in Dirac-like Hamiltonians

 The Brey-Fertig boundary condition discussed above, can be equally understood via the Berry-Mondragon formalism summarized in Eq.~\eqref{eq:BM}.
 To verify this equivalence, let us compare the BF and BM boundary conditions for the zigzag and armchair nanoribbons.
 Within the BM approach, the matrix $U_k$ multiplies the momentum $k$ along the confinement direction, while $U_c$ must satisfy the symmetry constraints presented previously.
 For the zigzag nanoribbons, these are

-where $\sigma_{\nu}$ (with $\nu=0,x,y,z$) are Pauli matrices acting on the sublattice A/B subspace, and $\sigma_0$ is the $2\times2$ identity matrix.
-The parameter $\eta$ is restricted to $\eta = \{0, 1\}$ (see Appendix \ref{app:detM}), which identifies the particular boundary condition, as it is discussed below.
+where $\sigma_{\nu}$ (with $\nu=0,x,y,z$) are Pauli matrices acting on the sublattice $A$/$B$ subspace, and $\sigma_0$ is the $2\times2$ identity matrix.
+The parameter $\eta$ is restricted to $\eta = \{0, 1\}$, which identifies the particular boundary condition, as it is discussed below.
 In turn, for the armchair confinement,

 \textit{Armchair nanoribbons}.
 Substituting $U_k^A$ and $U_c^A(\theta)$ from Eq.~\eqref{eq:UkUcArm} into Eq.~\eqref{eq:BM}, one obtains Eq.~\eqref{eq:BFarmchair} after straightforward manipulations.
 This establishes the equivalence between the BF and BM approaches.
 Interestingly, these are two drastically distinct approaches for the boundary condition.
 On the BF approach, one uses the atomistic terminations of the lattice to motivate the boundary condition.
 On the other hand, the BM approach is based solely on the symmetries of the lattice.